rogerSasco/github/1VSCODE.md

 Run sudo apt-get install ca-certificates in Ubuntu in WSL to get SSL verification certificates on Ubuntu for Ubuntu to communicate with VS Code on our computer.

 # Integrate VS Code with WSL
 Install the VS Code Remote Development [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) to enable VS Code to integrate with WSL.
+Vial VS code [here](https://youtu.be/gdLyNIxbOxQ?si=IUmcKoikZvrgczQV).
 Click the Remote Development extension icon in the bottom left corner of VS Code.
 A pop up will appear with a list of options.
 Click the first option "Remote-WSL: New Window" for the default distro.
 You will see a notification "Starting VS Code in WSL...".
 This means VS Code is setting up a server inside WSL for the first time.
 Once installed, the VS Code of your Windows OS will sync automatically with the VS Code of your Ubuntu OS, and the VS Code terminal will show the Ubuntu terminal.